MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 Selenium WebDriver is an open-source testing framework that can be used on any platform, and provides language bindings for Java, Python, C#, Ruby, and JavaScript.

-The Microsoft Edge team recommends [Selenium 4](https://www.nuget.org/packages/Selenium.WebDriver), because Selenium 4 has built-in support for Microsoft Edge (Chromium).
+[Selenium 4](https://www.nuget.org/packages/Selenium.WebDriver) has built-in support for Microsoft Edge (Chromium).
 To install Selenium 4, see [Installing Selenium libraries](https://www.selenium.dev/documentation/en/selenium_installation/installing_selenium_libraries).

 ### Upgrading from Selenium 3